 If you’ve got a large family and eat most meals together, choose the size of your table first, and ask your architect to incorporate it's dimensions into their design.

 Consider whether your kitchen is the social hub of your home, or if everyone really prefers to hang out in a room with a bigger TV.
-This can be a good opportunity to build in a cozy nook with a single comfy chair for reading and leave the sofa for the living room.
+This can be a good opportunity to build in a cosy nook with a single comfy chair for reading and leave the sofa for the living room.

-If you use your space for entertaining large groups, think about having doors that can open fully onto a patio in the summer, or a retractable dividing wall to separate off a ‘den’ space if the kids are watching tv.
+If you use your space for entertaining large groups, think about having doors that can open fully onto a patio in the summer, or a retractable dividing wall to separate off a ‘den’ space if the kids are watching TV.

 When designing a kitchen extension for your home, your architect should be able to explain what they’re doing to let in the most natural light possible.

 Make sure a skylight is build as close to the existing wall as possible (rather than at the edge of the new extension), to flood the centre of the room with sunshine.

 Think outside the box by accounting for the internal walls of your home.
 Depending on how much noise bleed you're happy with, is there an opportunity here to put in an open space or window to illuminate a shady corridor or dark living room?